-In Glamorama, Bret Easton Ellis shows us a shadowy looking-glass world, the juncture where fame and fashion, terror and mayhem meet and then begin to resemble the familiar surface of our lives.
+In Glamorama, Bret Easton Ellis delivers a shadowy, looking-glass world.
+It is a world where fame and fashion, terror and mayhem meet – and begin to resemble the familiar surface of our own lives . . .

 A master stylist with hideously interesting new-fangled manners and the heart of an old-fashioned moralist.

 Gets under the skin of our celebrity culture in a way that is both illuminating and frightening.

 Does for the cold, minimal ’90s what American Psycho did for the Wall Street greed of the ’80s.
 You name it, he manages to get it all in.